Price list of Pampers

 In terms of bespoke diapers, P&G takes it up a notch by launching the limited edition Pampers Baby Summer Aircon Pants in 2020, specifically for hot and humid weather like Singapore’s.

-Also, while the use of “Aircon” is mainly a marketing gimmick, the outer cover of these pants do measure up to 5 degree celsius cooler compared to other diapers, based on tests conducted.
+Also, while the use of “Aircon” is mainly a marketing gimmick, the outer cover of these pants do measure up to 5 degrees Celsius cooler compared to other diapers, based on tests conducted.

-Pampers Baby Summer Aircon Pants are sold in the following sizes:
+Pampers Baby Summer Aircon Pants are available in the following sizes:

 Pampers Pure Protection Diapers